 What is it?

-We believe that skills training is an essential element of any PhD and an important aspect of career progression for researchers.
+We believe that skills training is an essential element of any PhD or research career and an important aspect of career progression for all researchers.
 Our RDP has been developed to deliver these skills, and in response to national policy.

-Following Sir Gareth Roberts’ review of higher education in 2001, the UK research councils (RCUK) issued a joint skills statement to all universities, identifying seven areas in which UK postgraduate and postdoctoral researchers should develop further skills while pursuing their research.
+Following Sir Gareth Roberts’ review of higher education in 2001, the UK research councils (RCUK) issued a joint skills statement to all universities, identifying seven areas in which UK doctoral and early career researchers should develop further skills while pursuing their research.
 This statement became the Researcher Development Framework (RDF).

 All of our training falls under the four headings of the RDF:

 The RDP is for all postgraduate research students.
 This includes full-time and part-time students and those studying a Master's, MPhil or PhD.
 It is also pertinent for Early Career Researchers.

 All new PhD students must attend the Kickstart your PhD: Guidance, Skills and the RDA workshop and complete a Researcher Development Assessment (RDA).
 This online self-assessment encourages you to consider your existing portfolio of skills, as well as any skills you hope to gain while doing your doctoral research.

 You can book for the workshop and complete the assessment via our online booking system.